-In addition to his research, he has been involved in the ethical conduct and regulation of research.
+Andrew is currently Chair of Imperial College Health Partners, Non-Executive Director of the Health Research Authority and Trustee of the Epilepsy Society.
 He was Chair of the UK’s National Research Ethics Advisors’ Panel (2009-2017) and on the Clinical Trials, Biologicals and Vaccines Expert Advisory Group for the Commission of Human Medicines/MHRA (2007-2017).
-He is a Director of Imperial College Health Partners and West London Business and a Governor of Richmond Adult Community College.
+He is a Governor of Richmond and Hillcroft Adult Community College.

 Andrew's own research has benefitted patients with cancer or who have undergone organ transplantation.
 In addition to his research, he has been involved in the ethical conduct and regulation of research.
 He is a Fellow of the Royal College of Pathologists, The Higher Education Academy, The Royal Society of Arts and The Royal Society of Biology.
 In the 2017 New Year Honours list Andrew was appointed MBE for his services to research participants and the ethical governance of clinical research.